ingrammicro/kustomize-sops/README.md

 # kustomize-sops
-Docker image for Kustomize with Sops Go plugin
+Docker image for Kustomize with Sops Go plugin from https://github.com/Agilicus/kustomize-sops

+## Reasoning
+To use the Sops Go plugin with Kustomize, Kustomize itself needs to be build at the same time as the plugin.
+Instructions on how to do this would get overly complex, which is why we opted to bundle them in a single Docker image.

 ## Usage